10 Hens Party Game Ideas

 This is a game set to embarrass the hen.
 At the start of the night, have all the hens write a dare or naughty question for the bride-to-be to complete or answer throughout the night.
 It can be humiliating, such as removing her bra while on the dance floor, x-rated (think pinching a stranger’s bottom or having a specific part of your body autographed), or something innocent, like asking a married couple for advice.
 Stagger them throughout the night until she’s gotten through the entire list.
 Give her a prize at the end as a reward for all her hard work and humiliation.

-What you’ll need: paper and pens.
+What you’ll need: paper and pens, or pop it onto her phone.

 What you’ll need: a scavenger list for each team, pens, a camera for each team (optional) and everyone’s phone number in case hens get lost along the way!

 Grab an easel, A3 paper, coloured markers and get ready to play the bridal version of Pictionary.
 Come up with your own list of things for everyone to draw and put them into a hat.
-Keep the wedding, hens and marriage theme in mind.
-Some words to get you started: cocktails, alter, stripper, registry, honeymoon, ball & chain, karma sutra, garter, mother-in-law and bridezilla.
+Keep the wedding, hen and marriage theme in mind.
+Some words to get you started: cocktails, alter, stripper, registry, honeymoon, ball & chain, wedding night, karma sutra, garter, mother-in-law and bridezilla.
 Split everyone into teams (and have everyone come up with team names) and start drawing.

 What you’ll need: an easel, large pieces of paper, markers, items to draw written down on a piece of paper.